izuard0/gen-ai-capstone-project-2025/README.md

 # Financial Report Disclosure Tone Analyzer

 This notebook analyzes the textual sections of a company's financial reports to determine the overall tone (positive, negative, neutral) using Generative AI capabilities.
+As a deliverable for the Google Gen AI Intensive Capstone 2025, this project highlights the use of Google Gemini to automate the job application process.

 ## Overview